alifhughes/stage4notes/SOFT354/lecture-3.markdown

 - Points to consider
     - Max no of threads per block
     - Max no of resident blocks per multiprocessor
-    - Max no of resident warps per multiprocessor
     - Max no of resident threads per multiprocessor

 ![warps-occupancy-1](img/warps-occupancy-1.png)\